Shepherd's pie: Shepherd's pie

 A recipe for shepherd's pie published in Edinburgh in 1849 in The Practice of Cookery and Pastry specifies cooked meat of any kind, sliced rather than minced, covered with mashed potato and baked.
 In the 1850s the term was also used for a Scottish dish that contained a mutton and diced potato filling inside a pastry crust.
-Neither shepherd's pie nor cottage pie was mentioned in the original edition of Mrs Beeton's Household Management in 1861.
+Neither shepherd's pie nor cottage pie was mentioned in the original edition of Mrs Beeton's Household Management in 1861, but a similar dish called Baked Minced Mutton called for onions, herbs and mutton, minced and baked in layers, covered with mashed potato on top and baked.
+In 1898 a recipe for a vegetarian shepherd's pie was published in The Vegetarian Messenger by Florence Nicholson.

 More recently "shepherd's pie" has generally been used for a potato-topped dish of minced lamb.
-According to the Oxford Companion to Food, "In keeping with the name, the meat should be mutton or lamb; and it is usually cooked meat left over from a roast".
 As with beef, it was commonplace in the days before refrigeration to cook a Sunday joint to last in various guises throughout the week.
-Dorothy Hartley quotes a traditional verse, "Vicarage mutton", showing not only the uses to which the joint was put, but also the interchangeability of the terms "shepherd's" and "cottage" pie:
+Dorothy Hartley quotes a traditional verse, "Vicarage mutton", showing not only the uses to which the joint was put, but also the interchangeability of the terms "shepherd's" and "cottage" pie – that the latter can be made with mutton rather than beef: